-Likoma Island lies in waters of Lake Malawi that are partially owned by Malawi and partially by Mozambique.
+The Mozambique lakeshore of Lake Malawi includes Likoma Island which lies in waters partially owned by Malawi and partially by Mozambique.
 At 8 km long and 3 km wide, it is considered a Malawian territory because of its historical ties to the country, mainly a result of the use that Scottish missionaries put it to, using it as a base from which they would preach to the people who gathered to hear their message.

 The religious legacy left behind by these missionaries can be seen in physical buildings and monuments, as well as the skills of the people.
 The settlement at Likoma was the only settlement in Africa with a 100% literacy rate for a long tmie.